-To be eligible for Cougar Promise, you must be:
+To be eligible for Cougar Promise/Tuition Support, you must:

-- Enrolled as a full-time student (at least 24 credit hours within an academic year) at the University of Houston
+- Enroll as a full-time degree seeking student at the University of Houston

 How does Cougar Promise work and what does it cover?The University of Houston Cougar Promise covers both tuition and mandatory fees for eligible students and students from families with an Adjusted Gross Income (AGI) of $65,000 or less.
 Independent or dependent students with an AGI from $65,001 to $125,000 may qualify for tuition support ranging from $500 to $2,000.
 Cougar Promise utilizes a combination of grants (i.e., Pell, TEXAS and institutional grants, etc.) and various other resources as determined by the FAFSA or TASFA.
 Please note that if a student loses eligibility for TEXAS Grant due to being in arrears on child support, student will also lose Cougar Promise eligibility.

 What is the application deadline for the Cougar Promise?Cougar Promise does not require a separate application process.
 For 2024-25, you must submit all your required admissions documents by Jan.
 15, 2024 and complete the Free Application for Federal Student Aid (FAFSA) or the Texas Application for State Financial Aid (TASFA) by the priority deadline of March 15, 2024 to be considered.
 Submit all requested financial aid forms and supporting documents by March 15, 2024, this includes all requested verification documentation.
 You must provide a valid social security number to UH on your application for admission or directly to the Office of the University Registrar by the priority deadline to allow for processing of your FAFSA and consideration for Cougar Promise.
 Because students do not know in advance if they have been chosen for verification, families should consider submitting the 2024-25 FAFSA as soon as it becomes available in December 2023.